Canadian Singer Stompin' Tom Connors Dies at 77

-Prime Minister Stephen Harper tweeted "We have lost a true Canadian original.
+On Twitter, Prime Minister Stephen Harper said "we have lost a true Canadian original.
 R.I.P.
-Stompin’' Tom Connors.
+Stompin' Tom Connors.
 You played the best game that could be played."